 - Black Enterprise Elevator Pitch Competition – The ultimate prize is $10,000 for the winner of this contest.
 The 4 semi-finalists will pitch their idea to a panel of judges while the audience watches.
 The only real requirement is that the contests are Black and have an equity stake in the business.

 Aside from these 3 primary grant programs, there are many, many other places you can visit to apply for grants.
 Some of these options are outlined below.
-Remember that grant writing is by no means an easy or straightforward process.
+Remember that grant writing is by no means a straightforward process.
 It takes time to write a good grant application, and you need to have a system in place.

-For some business owners, grant writing is actually its own department, with a specialist designated to find appropriate grants and write excellent and specific applications on a yearly basis as the grant programs reopen each year.
+For some business owners, grant writing is actually its own department, with a specialist designated to find appropriate grants and write excellent and specific applications every year as the grant programs reopen each year.
 Other places to find grants include:

 - Business USA